 7.1 Process for 3GPP Forge Maintenance

 No tool is completely perfect.
 3GPP WGs that use this tool should establish a process that will ensure necessary changes to the 3GPP Forge tool are discussed, agreed, tracked and implemented.
+Primary task is to establish a proper bookkeeping process.
+Typically proposals to change certain Forge features are discusses over CT4 reflector.
+The proposal is to document the agreed and implemented changes to the tool, e.g. in an annex of this document.

 The below process is proposed: